vikrantch-jsw/jacoco-report/README.md

 - `coverage-overall` - The overall coverage of the project
 - `coverage-changed-files` - The total coverage of all changed files
+- `coverage-changed-lines` - The total coverage of all changed lines

 ### Example Workflow